The EUDI & Wallet Playground: test real wallet flows in your browser for free. Try it now

 Given that these wallets are not limited to the public sector, they may be issued by both government authorities and accredited private entities, one must be prepared to integrate with a minimum of 27 national wallets across the EU, alongside an unlimited number of accredited commercial wallets coming soon.

-Therefore, it's important to realize that adoption has already started.
+Therefore, it is important to realize that adoption has already started.

 Simplifying it: the first deadline is set for the end of December 2026, and every EU member state should release their wallet by that date.